cdmanning/cdmanning/README.md

 <br>

 <h2 align='center'>
-  Here is a little more to get to know me
+  A little bit about me 🙋‍♂️
 </h2>